Notika314/lightsaber-1/README.md

  $ export PATH=$PATH:/home/himanshu/practice/

- 3. ARGV are command-line arguments .
+ 3.ARGV are command-line arguments .
 The are passed to program by the shell.